Unreal

 Navigate to your game controller.
 In the third person template this is BP_ThirdPersonGameMode and can be found in All/Game/ThirdPerson/Blueprints.
 Open it and set the Player Controller Class to PP_ExamplePlayerController.

 For the demo game repository, the Entity Types: cat, tree, and player are used.
-But remember, the ‘player’ type is for representing other players in the game, not for the main player character.
+The ‘player’ type represents other players in the game.
+It is also used for the main player character's server backend.

 Lets make a blueprint for our tree entity.
 Go to /All/Game/ThirdPerson/Blueprints and create a new blueprint class.
 Search for and select PP_ExampleEntityActor.
 Name this blueprint 'Tree'.